 Fight the power

 It might be hard to fight against racism, but it’s still important to persist.
-Here are ways you can support the Black Lives Matter movement and become anti-racist.
+Here’s what anti-racism means and what it means to be anti-racist.

 That’s not a chip on my shoulder, it’s 400 years of oppression and racial injustice